h2oai/deepwater/tensorflow/README.md

 ```

 ## Build the Tensorflow native java library and the Tensorflow H2O bindings
+From the main project directory un `./gradlew clean tensorflowCompile` to build the `so` and `jar` TensorFlow files.
+This can take several minutes.

 Go back to the top-level directory of the deepwater repo, and follow the directions there.